 The Sydney Zoo Foundation has been established alongside Sydney Zoo to provide opportunities for community engagement and involvement in animal and environmental conservation.
-The Sydney Zoo Foundation will secure financial support in order to contribute to the support of animal conservation, education and research.
-The Foundation also aims to enable education programs that will positively impact preservation and conservation practices to benefit generations to come.
+The Sydney Zoo Foundation helps secure financial support in order to contribute to animal conservation efforts, education and research.
+The Foundation also aims to enable education programs that positively impact preservation and conservation practices to benefit generations to come.

 The Sydney Zoo Foundation is committed to: